INTO-CPS-Association/aurt/README.md

 ## Predict

 ```
-aurt predict --model linearized_model.pickle --data measured_data.csv --reduced-params calibrated_parameters.csv --prediction prediction.csv
+aurt predict --model model_complete.pickle --data measured_data.csv --reduced-params calibrated_parameters.csv --prediction prediction.csv
 ```

-Reads the linearized model produced in [Linearize](#linearize), the measured data in `measured_data.csv`, and the reduced parameter values produced in [Calibrate](#calibrate), and writes the prediction to `prediction.csv`.
+Reads the model produced in [Complete Joint Dynamics Model](#complete-joint-dynamics-model), the measured data in `measured_data.csv`, and the reduced parameter values produced in [Calibration](#calibration), and writes the prediction to `prediction.csv`.

+The prediction fields are:
+- `time`
+- TODO

 # Contributing